-Accomplished artist working in greater Hartford for over twenty years with numerous commissions for artwork and murals.
-In 2003 he won the Connecticut Watercolor Society first place award, 2003.
-Represented by the David James Gallery, Glastonbury, the James Stephen Gallery in Farmington, and Vanderbilt Gallery in Nantucket.
+Colbath is an accomplished artist working in greater Hartford for over twenty years with numerous commissions for artwork and murals.
+In 2003 he won the Connecticut Watercolor Society first place award.
+Colbath is represented by the David James Gallery in Glastonbury, the James Stephen Gallery in Farmington, and Vanderbilt Gallery in Nantucket.

-Academy of Fine Art, Crakow, Poland.
+Academy of Fine Art, Krakow, Poland.
 2001 winner of Pollock-Krasner award, and 2001 individual artist grant from the GHAC.
 Widely exhibited with one person exhibits at New Britain Museum of American Art.

-Ann has taught at adult pottery at the West Hartford Art league for the last four years .
-She has over 10 years experience in being a freelance potter.
-Ann studied with master potter John Mccomber in South Windsor and in Boston at the Art Institute of Boston.
-Ann works out of her pottery studio where she produces sculpture , as well as functioning pottery.
+Lennon has taught at adult pottery at the West Hartford Art league for the last five years with over ten years experience in being a freelance potter.
+She studied with master potter John Mccomber in South Windsor, and at the Art Institute of Boston.
+Lennon works out of her pottery studio where she produces sculpture , as well as functioning pottery.

-Charlene has been working with clay for the last 10 years, first studying under master potter, John Macomber.
+Li has been working with clay for the last 10 years, first studying under master potter, John Macomber.
 She enjoys throwing as well as hand building and particularly likes to push the boundaries of surface design and decoration.
 She has been teaching adult pottery at the West Hartford Art League for five years.

-B.S. in Education, St. Joseph College; MA in Art Education, CCSU.
-Taught in elementary schools in Connecticut and Vermont and has offered art instruction to children and adults for over 20 years.
-Active member and exhibiting artist at CT art leagues and associations.
+McBrien has a B.S. in Education from St. Joseph College and in Art Education from CCSU.
+She has taught in elementary schools in Connecticut and Vermont and has offered art instruction to children and adults for over 20 years.
+McBrien is an active member and exhibiting artist at Connecticut art leagues and associations.

-National award winning artist.
-Graduate of Paier College of Art.
-He is a member of the Salmagundi Club (New England), CT Watercolor Societies and CT Academy of Fine Arts.
-Noreika was the 2004 second prize winner of the New England Watercolor Society Show in Bennington, VT.
-Childrens Book Illustrator whose work includes Marsh Morning and Off to the Fair.
+Noreika is a national award winning artist and graduate of Paier College of Art.
+He is a member of the Salmagundi Club (New England), Connecticut Watercolor Societies, and Connecticut Academy of Fine Arts.
+Noreika was the 2004 second prize winner of the New England Watercolor Society Show in Bennington, Vermont.
+He is also a childrens book illustrator whose work includes Marsh Morning and Off to the Fair.

 Reynolds graduated from Wheaton College in Massachusetts with degrees in Art History and Studio Art.
-Studied painting and ceramics at workshops and colleges in the United States and England.
-Previously taught at: Renbrook, TASIS in England, Groton, and Norfeldt School in West Hartford.
-Work exhibited in galleries in CT, MA, and England.
+She studied painting and ceramics at workshops and colleges in the United States and England, and has previously taught at Renbrook School, TASIS in England, Groton, and Norfeldt School in West Hartford.
+Her work is exhibited in galleries in Connecticut, Massachusetts, and England.

 A professional painter for 35 years, Former Resident Artist at Yellowstone National Park, selected in 2008 to be resident artist at the New Britain Museum of American Art.
 Commissions and paintings in collections around the world including the official portrait of the governor of Montana in 1990.
 Maintains studio in a former button factory located on the Fenton River in Storrs, Connecticut. www.shauna-shane.com.